MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_10.md

 nanoserver               latest              cb48429c84fa        8 weeks ago         817.1 MB
 ```

 Run the container with the `docker run` command.
 This will output the results of the ‘Hello World’ application to you shell.
 Once the application has been executed, the container will stop and be removed.
+For in depth information on the Docker Run command, see [Docker Run Reference on Docker.com]( https://docs.docker.com/engine/reference/run/).

 ```none
 docker run --isolation=hyperv --rm microsoft/sample-dotnet